orangesamus/RocketPoolRapidResearchIncubator/RCM_plotter_explained.md

 EthRewardsBeforeDivertedCommission = (EthBond+RplBond)*ethAPR*currLEB\_RCM
 ```

-Next, the diverted Eth commission reward per minipool is calculated using the equation below (explanation of the equation can be found in the "Deriving the equation..." section at the end):
+Next, the diverted Eth commission reward per minipool is calculated using the equation below (explanation of the equation can be found [here](#deriving-the-equation-for-calculating--per-minipool)):

 ```math
 \displaylines{